Quinoa Salad with Kale and Roasted Sweet Potatoes

 - While the potatoes are roasting, bring quinoa and 1 cup of water to a boil in a saucepan.
 Reduce heat; cover and simmer for 15 minutes, or until liquid is absorbed.
 Once cooked, allow to cool, then transfer to the refrigerator to cool more.

-- Meanwhile, heat the remaining 1 tablespoon of coconut oil in a large skillet over medium heat.
+- Meanwhile, heat the remaining 1 Tablespoon of oil in a large skillet over medium heat.
 Cook the onion and garlic, stirring frequently, until the onion has caramelized to a golden brown.
 This should take about 15 minutes.
 Stir in the kale, cooking until wilted, bright green and tender.
 Transfer the kale mixture to a bowl, and cool to room temperature in the refrigerator.

 - Once all the ingredients have cooled (at least 30-60 minutes), combine the sweet potatoes, kale and onion mixture, red wine vinegar, fresh thyme and nutmeg in a large bowl.
 Season to taste with sea salt and ground pepper.
 Gently stir to combine and serve.